miigdm/doc/how-to-add-appearance-for-each-slide-in-image-slider-element.md

 #     }
 # }
 ```
 So we just need to uncomment it and change a name of appearance how we need.
+After this, we will have the layout wrapper visible in the backend for every slide.

+**Step 3.**